Quentin2022/Graph-Contrastive-Denoising-Module/README.md

    - `GNN_type`: Specifies the type of GNN to use (excluding GAE).
    - `graph_type`: Specifies the graph structure to use.
 Available options are: 'G_PCC' for Pearson Correlation Coefficient, 'G_MSC' for Magnitude-Squared Coherence, and 'G_PLV' for Phase-Locking Value.
    - `if_pretrain`: Indicates whether to include the GCD module.
 If set to True, both the pretraining and fine-tuning stages will involve GCD.

+#### The experiment data "processed_data.h5" is in the "master" branch.
+You need to download it and change the link in the "utils.py" file.